 The Department of Chemical Engineering offers the Bachelor of Engineering Degree, the Master of Engineering Degree, and the Doctor of Engineering Degree in Chemical Engineering.
-The department currently accepts a sophomore class of about 80 students for two Bachelor's degree programs, 100 students for the Master's degree program (50-60 for M.Eng. program and 30-40 for weekend M.Eng. program) and 5-10 students for the Doctoral program.
+The department currently accepts a sophomore class of about 80 students for two Bachelor's degree programs (40 for Thai program and 40 for international program), 100 students for the Master's degree program and 10 students for the Doctoral program.

 The Department of Chemical Engineering offers two Bachelor of Engineering programs, i.e., Thai program (Chemical Engineering program) and International program (Chemical and Process Engineering program).
 The Thai program offers a complete set of basic courses in chemical engineering, emphasizing design of various chemical engineering pieces of equipment and plants.
 The curriculum also offers elective courses in various chemical engineering fields.
-This special feature broadens the students, knowledge to meet their interest and the demands of the industries.
+This special feature broadens the students knowledge to meet their interest and the demands of the industries.
 The senior project introduces the students to the integration of knowledge and gives them hands-on experiences in solving engineering and technological problems.